 Consumer spending decisions, which include real estate purchases or investments, are influenced by economic uncertainty.
-The Canada residential real estate market continued to see less activity in June 2022 compared to May, the Canadian Real Estate Association ("CREA") stated.
-National homes sales fell by more than 6% in June compared to May and more than 23% compared to June 2021 (which was the highest June on record).
+The Canada residential real estate market continued to see less activity in September 2022 compared to August 2022, the Canadian Real Estate Association ("CREA") stated.
+National homes sales fell by close to 4% in September compared to August, and more than 32% compared to September 2021.
 The decline in activity was primarily attributed to the increase in interest rates and the general uncertainly in the markets.
-In addition, the CREA stated that the actual average house price in Canada in June 2022 was up about 15% from the same time a year ago.
+In addition, the CREA stated that the actual average house price in Canada in September 2022 was up down more than 6% from the same time one year ago.

-In June 2022, the average national inventory on hand was 3.1 months, which was up from the record low in December 2021 of 1.6 months, but still well below the long-term average of approximately 5 months.
-The sales-to-new-listings ratio ("SNLR") declined to 52%, the lowest SNLR since January 2015.
-For context, the long-term average is around 55% and typically indicates a more balanced market.
+In September 2022, the average national inventory on hand was 3.7 months, which was up from the record low in December 2021 of 1.6 months, but still well below the long-term average of approximately 5 months.
+The sales-to-new-listings ratio ("SNLR") in September of 52% is largely consistent with the past few months, and consistent with the long-term average of around 55%, which typically indicates a more balanced market.